Monetize your vacant photo studio

 - Enable SMS notifications to close deals faster.
 Hosts with SMS notifications enabled are more likely to be able to start a conversation and get a quote within 24 hours.

 - Always accept payments through the Storefront platform.
 Add your bank account information to get faster bookings.
-Then you can pre-approve brands to rent your photo studio.
+Then you can pre-approve brands to rent your studio space.
 Learn more about collecting payments here.

 Monetize your empty photo studio